KayLerch/alexa-skills-kit-tellask-java/README.md

 * Have slots in those utterances which the engine resolves with values from your POJO models or from an output given by your intent handlers
 * Have multi-phrase-collections in your utterance to vary how Alexa replies
-* Compatible with state models from [States SDK](https://github.com/KayLerch/alexa-skills-kit-states-java) which does all the state management of your POJO models by using S3, Dynamo or Alexa session as a store.
+* Compatible with state models from [Alexa States SDK](https://github.com/KayLerch/alexa-skills-kit-states-java) which does all the state management of your POJO models by using S3, Dynamo or Alexa session as a store.
 * Speechlet handlers (either Lambda or Servlet) configurable with annotations
 * Register intent handlers with an annotation and without any need to bind it